 “In this video, I’m real, it shows my bare emotions.
 There are no actors in it, there is only a real life story where I am alone with my feelings.
 We showed the period of my life and experiences in it.
 The main message is that life goes on, you must always find the strength to rise and move on, even after the most difficult trials.”

 Eurovision 2008 winner Dima Bilan has had a long and successful career, before and after his two appearances at the contest.
 The Russian singer has now released his tenth studio album, titled Перезагрузка (Reboot).
 There are 16 tracks on the LP for fans to enjoy, and it features a number of Bilan’s recent singles – including “Молния”, “Океан” and “Полуночное такси”.

 Mandinga (feat.
 Connect-R) – “Celosa”

 Mandinga brought the party to Eurovision 2012, where they represented Romania.
-The group have now teamed up with Romanian star Connect-R for the new song “Celosa” (“Jealous”).
+The group have now teamed up with Romanian star Connect-R, who represented Moldova at Eurovision 2006, for the new song “Celosa” (“Jealous”).
 A spicy salsa track, “Celosa” continues Mandinga’s effort to mix Romanian, Spanish and Cuban sounds.
 Lead singer Barbara Isasi is the focus of the music video, while Connect-R comes in with a rap verse part way through.

 Jill Johnson (feat.
 Robin Stjernberg) – “Miles Of Blue”